Diffusion-driven pattern formation in an opinion dynamical network model: Dynamics on Network Structure

 \section{Dynamics on Network Structure}

-Under certain conditions, the dynamics of the model can lead to the formation of patterns across the network, where the proportion and abundance of opinions vary between the network nodes (Fig. \ref{fig:opinion_model_2}).
-We refer to this as the heterogeneous state.
+Under certain conditions, the dynamics of the model leads to the formation of patterns where the proportion and abundance of opinions vary between the network nodes (Fig. \ref{fig:opinion_model_1}).
+We refer to this as the \emph{heterogeneous state}.

 To determine when the system transitions from the homogeneous to the heterogeneous state, we analyze the locally linearized response of the dynamics to small perturbations.
 This is captured by the eigenvalues $\lambda _i$ of the system's Jacobian matrix \textbf{J} at the homogeneous state.
 If any $\lambda _i > 0$, the homogeneous state is unstable and spatial patterns emerge.
-The dependence of these eigenvalues on the network structure can be captured by defining a master stability function (Appendix \ref{appendix_msf})
+The dependence of these eigenvalues on the network structure can be captured by defining a master stability function

-where $\text{Ev}_{\text{max}}$ denotes the eigenvalue with the largest real part, \textbf{P} is the $2 \times 2$ Jacobian matrix of the local dynamics at the steady state (from Eqs. \ref{eq:local_dynamics}), \textbf{C} is the coupling matrix with $\mu_X$ and $\mu_Y$ on its diagonal and $\kappa \geq 0$ is an eigenvalue of the network's Laplacian matrix \textbf{L}, encoding the structural its properties.
+where $\Lambda_{\max}$ denotes the eigenvalue with the largest real part, \textbf{P} is the $2 \times 2$ Jacobian matrix of the local dynamics at the steady state (Eq.~\ref{eq:local_dynamics}), \textbf{C} is the coupling matrix with $\mu_X$ and $\mu_Y$ on its diagonal and $\kappa \geq 0$ is an eigenvalue of the network's Laplacian matrix \textbf{L}, encoding its structural properties (Appendix \ref{appendix_msf}).
 To identify the conditions where the homogeneous state loses stability, we ask whether there are parameter settings of \textbf{P} and \textbf{C} for which $m(\kappa)>0$.

-Instabilities can arise in two fundamental ways, reflected in the sign change of the master stability function: a single eigenvalue crosses the imaginary axis which results in stationary patterns (Turing instability) or a pair of complex-conjugate eigenvalues crosses the imaginary axis, which results in traveling wave patterns (wave instability).
+Instabilities can arise in two fundamental ways, reflected in the sign change of the master stability function: a single eigenvalue crosses the imaginary axis which results in stationary patterns (Turing instability), or a pair of complex-conjugate eigenvalues crosses the imaginary axis, which results in traveling wave patterns (wave instability).

 For a $2 \times 2$ matrix, a pair of complex conjugate eigenvalues can cross the imaginary axis only if two conditions are met:

 where $\lambda_1$ and $\lambda_2$ are the eigenvalues of $\mathbf{P}-\kappa \mathbf{C}$.
 Condition (I) corresponds to